 These cameras are small and lightweight.
 They usually come with standard, automatic settings.
 They tend to be smaller as they don’t have an optical viewfinder.

-They are the most user friendly of the camera options.
+They are the most user friendly of the types of cameras options.
 You frame your subject and press the button.
 The camera does all the work.
 It assesses the scene and determines a correct exposure.